CyriacBr/es5-to-dts/README.md

 - `-n namespace` : The definitions will be wrapper inside a namespace.
 - `-a` : Process all files inside the directory.
 - `-r` : Collect root variables.
 - `-g` : Guess types.
+(WIP)
+- `-a outputFileName` : Process all files in the folder and output a single `d.ts` file.
+- `-m` : Generate a mockup of the definition file instead of a `d.ts`.

-Example: `es5-to-dts oldFile.js -n MyNamespace -r -g`
+Example: `es5-to-dts oldFile.js -n MyNamespace`

 ## Example